brujoand/blog.brujordet.no/content/post/productivity/Clauding_from_anywhere.md

 working from home.
 But sometimes, it would be nice to securely open a tunnel home to fix something, like a short chat with Claude just have it set up a new service.
 As I've talked about [earlier](https://blog.brujordet.no/post/homelab/calling_home_for_safety_and_convenience/) I have my own setup to access my home services securely from wherever I am.
-But for that to work I would have to have a Wireguard config, and an ssh keypair available.
+But for that to work I would have to have a Wireguard config (VPN config), and an ssh keypair available (Keys to connect home using ssh).
 I don't want to keep those on my work laptop, and I don't want to install or configure anything there for home use.
-So I encrypted these three items, threw them onto a tiny usb drive along with a Dockerfile that installs ssh and Wireguard, and finally I added a bash script to throw it all together.
-So now I can plug that into my work laptop, execute the script, enter my decryption password and it automatically uses ssh to connect home through the Wireguard all happening within a docker container.
+So I encrypted these items, threw them onto a tiny usb drive along with a Dockerfile that installs ssh and Wireguard, and finally I added a bash script to throw it all together.
+So now I can plug that into my work laptop, execute the included script, enter my decryption password and it automatically uses ssh to connect home through the Wireguard tunnel.
+All of this then is happening within a docker container.
+Plug usb in -> Talk to Claude at home.

 To make this approach more useful though I started running Claude Code in a Tmux session so I could keep going exactly where I left off earlier.
+(Tmux basically keeps my claude conversations running even when I close the connection to my home, you could use 'Screen' instead)

-The script now automatically attaches to the running tmux session, but still this required me to always have a laptop available for interactive work.
+The script now automatically attaches to the running tmux session, but still this required me to always have a laptop available for interactive work, and that's not always the case.

 ## The mobile stage
 [Prompt](https://apps.apple.com/us/app/prompt-3/id1594420480) is an iOS ssh